HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-This year we have access to the [CrUX "rank"](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude) for each website—that is a popularity assignment for each site (e.g. top 1,000 most used site, top 10,000 most used site...etc.).
-Slicing the data by that shows that there is a slight decrease in third-party usage for the less popular websites, but it never dips below 93.28%, again reiterating that pretty much all websites love to include at least one third party.
+This year we have access to the [CrUX "rank"](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude) for each website—that is a popularity assignment for each site which allows us to group our data into the top 1,000 most used sites, top 10,000 most used sites...etc.
+Slicing the data by this popularity rank shows that there is a slight decrease in third-party usage for the less popular websites, but it never dips below 93.28%, again reiterating that pretty much all websites love to include at least one third party.

 However, what does change is the number of third parties used by website:

 {{ figure_markup(
   image="third-parties-per-website-by-rank.png",
-  caption="Third parties per website by rank (50th percentile).", description="Bar chart showing the number of third parties at the 50th percentile by desktop and mobile across various rankings.
+  caption="Median number of third parties per website by rank.", description="Bar chart showing the median number of third parties per website by desktop and mobile across various rankings.
 For the top 1,000 websites, 47 third parties are used on desktop and 40 on mobile, this drops to 42 and 39 respectively for the top 10,000 websites, to 32 and 30 for the top 100,000 websites, 26 and 25 for the top million websites, and 23 and 21 for all websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTkT-CF5-NB7Oatd6XZq_08EoMGfiygKZtW4OwVivaaW3cIlt3ZcWNBtOdNePD_nKzkvb2nMlhWOX6g/pubchart?oid=1770094484&format=interactive", sheets_gid="1338630434", sql_file="number_of_third_parties_by_rank.sql"